Compliance Management

 Fundamental GRC relationships in eramba that you must understand before using the software

-GRC is a management practice like Sales or Marketing, we all do it and we all do it in slightly different ways in order to accommodate our organization's circumstances: budget, resources, maturity, localization aspects, Etc.
+GRC is a management practice like Sales or Marketing, we all do it and we all do it in slightly different ways to accommodate our organization's circumstances: budget, resources, maturity, localization aspects, Etc.

 eramba does GRC in a certain way and is important you understand what that method is so you can compare it with your methods and decide if this is a good fit or not.